NIEM/NIEM.github.io/model/concepts/metadata/index.md

 ---
   title: Metadata
   icon: fa-info
+  description: Metadata is a set of data that describes characteristics of other data.
   links:
     - url: /model/concepts/metadata/modeling/
     - url: /model/concepts/metadata/xml/
     - url: /model/concepts/metadata/json/
-  group: Advanced
-  training: overview
-  next: reference
 ---

-**Metadata** is {% include_relative def.md %}

 - TOC
 {:toc}

 ## Overview

-{% include_relative intro.md %}
+{% include_relative intro/index.md %}

 ## Using metadata

-As stated above, metadata should not be embedded in the primary content.
+Metadata should not be embedded in the primary content.
 All elements in NIEM inherit attribute `structures:metadata`.
 This attribute can carry a list of ID references, meaning each element can link to one or more metadata elements, as applicable.

 Elements and metadata have a many-to-many relationship.

-One element can link to multiple metadata elements if each apply.
-One metadata element can be referenced by many elements if each apply.
+1. One element can link to multiple metadata elements.
+This means that metadata elements from Core, one or more domains, and/or an extension namespace may all be used, if needed.
+2. One metadata element can be referenced by many elements.
+This means that if there are multiple elements that share the same metadata in an instance (for example, if they all come from the same database record that will have the same update date), then they can all link to the same metadata value(s) rather than duplicating the information.

-## Metadata represents a set of elements
+## Metadata is a set

 A metadata element in NIEM has a metadata type that bundles up one or more informational properties, such as `nc:EffectiveDate` and `nc:LastUpdatedDate`.
 This simplifies the usage - an element references a metadata bundle once, rather than each of its contents individually.